Sarah-Julius/Team_4_CS551Q-Final/README.md

 The sqlite3 is currently an issue and we are attempting to get it to interact with PostgreSQL....however, Codio is having a lot of issues with that right now.
-We may just have to deploy with our app using PostgreSQL via one team member's VSCode and ignore Codio accept for turning in the assignment.
+We may just have to deploy with our app using PostgreSQL via one team member's VSCode and ignore Codio except for turning in the assignment.